Chapter 2.2 Core Construction Mechanics

 Constructing In The Open World - Updated 8/24/25 Version 1.1

 Players can see the polygon shape of the construction in a sort of hologram effect, as well as the highlighted amount of tiles the construction will take.
-Only players who are linked to the planned construction can see it.
+Only players who are linked to the planned construction can see it, such as a builder and players in the build party.

 • Before placement - Player has not yet placed the construction